docutils/docutils/sandbox/paultremblay/README.txt

 * Option List
 * Line Blocks
 * Block Quotes
-* Headers and Footers, with the ability to suppress them on the first page.
+* Headers and Footers, with the ability to create custom headers and footers for the first, odd, and even pages; and the ability to create custom headers and footers for the Table of Contents secions for the first, odd, and even pages; and the ability to suppress headers and footers on the first page.
 * Doctest Blocks
 * Tables
 * Footnotes